M. A. N. Siddique: Litigation

+On 29 October 2024, a murder case was filed against Siddique by Mohammad Zaman Hossain Khan, a politician of Bangladesh Nationalist Party (BNP), over the death of a protestor in the July massacre.

-On 12 October 2025, the Anti-Corruption Commission filed a case against Siddique and a total of 17 individuals on charges of embezzlement and irregularities in the toll collection process of the Meghna-Gumti bridge.
+On 12 October 2025, the Anti-Corruption Commission (ACC) filed a case against Siddique and a total of 17 individuals on charges of embezzlement and irregularities in the toll collection process of the Meghna-Gumti bridge.
+On 21 December 2025, following an application by the ACC, the court imposed a emigration ban on him.